mickfuzz/phd4/_posts/thesis_chapters/2023-9-5-Methods.md

 ## Introduction

+DROP?
+Pivot?
+The chapters have until now discussed tools and processes emerged in response to inferred learner need, in contract, the processes explored in this following section emerged more directly from input from the participants involved.

 This chapter is concerned with examining the impact on participants of the learning design explored in the last chapter, excluding the more specific work on game design patterns which is explored in the following chapter.